-In this initial workshop, we bring together the core design team, clients and consultants to discuss the central goals of the project in relation to secondary data presented (including community dynamics data).
-Using Social Life's social sustainability framework, we will define what values are important to maintain throughout and to always return to in decision making processes.
+Social Life brings together the core design team, clients and consultants to discuss the central goals of the project in relation to secondary data presented (including community dynamics data).
+Using Social Life's social sustainability framework, we will define what values are important to maintain throughout and to always return to in decision-making processes.

-Output: Hosting a workshop and a list of codefined goals
+Output: Hosting a workshop and a list of codefined goals.